timklapdor/csulx/_strategies/Simulations.md

 tags: [Interaction with the Professions, ]
 description: "Immersing students in a virtual environment to practice their professional skills."
 subjects: "INF506, "
-subjectnames: "Social Networking for Information Professionals, "
+subjectnames: "Social Networking for Information Professionals, Bachelor of Pharmacy"

 ---